-So if you have a Venmo Mastercard Debit Card and want to add money to your Venmo balance, simply follow the steps below:
+So if you have a Venmo Mastercard Debit Card and want to add money to your Venmo balance, simply follow the instructions below:

 How to add money to your Venmo account

 2. Tap Manage Balance.
-Open the Venmo mobile app and tap on the menu icon at the top of the app, then tap “Manage Balance.”
+Open the Venmo mobile app and tap the "Me" tab.
+From there, click “Manage Balance.”

 3. Tap “Add Money," then enter transfer amount.
 Enter the amount you’d like to transfer, and tap “Done”